OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md

 ### Search Engines

 Do not limit testing to just one search engine provider, as different search engines may generate different results.
 Search engine results can vary in a few ways, depending on when the engine last crawled content, and the algorithm the engine uses to determine relevant pages.
-Consider using the following (alphabetically-listed) search engines:
+Consider using the following (alphabetically listed) search engines:

 - [Baidu](https://www.baidu.com/), China's [most popular](https://en.wikipedia.org/wiki/Web_search_engine#Market_share) search engine.
 - [Bing](https://www.bing.com/), a search engine owned and operated by Microsoft, and the second [most popular](https://en.wikipedia.org/wiki/Web_search_engine#Market_share) worldwide.
 Supports [advanced search keywords](http://help.bing.microsoft.com/#apex/18/en-US/10001/-1).